• Skip to primary navigation

 5 from 2 votes

-The mojito is a classic summer rum cocktail that only needs 5 ingredients, is easy to make, and is the perfect light and refreshing drink on a hot day!
+This easy mojito recipe is a classic summer rum cocktail that only needs 5 ingredients, is easy to make, and is the perfect light and refreshing drink on a hot day!
 Try my frozen gin and tonics next time.

 Two mojitos with bright green mint and limes